-Assistant coach Alex Relph begins his third season as a member of Coach Nofri's coaching staff in 2014.
-Relph will coach the team's wide receivers this fall after being responsible for the running backs the past two seasons.
-Additionally, Relph handled the program's strength and conditioning program his first two seasons.
+Assistant coach Alex Relph will be in his fourth season as a member of the SHU football coaching staff this fall.
+The 2015 season will be his second as the teams's wide receivers coach after coaching the running backs for his first two years with the program.
+Additionally, Relph handled the program's strength and conditioning program his first two seasons at SHU.

 Relph mentored a running back group that in 2013 more than doubled its output from the prior season, finishing the year 13th in the nation at 236.7 rushing yards a game.
 Anchoring that ground game was Keshaudas Spence who rumbled for a program-record 1,669 yards, a total that ranked fourth amongst FCS rushers.

 Before coming to Sacred Heart, Relph was the offensive coordinator at St. Ignatius College Prep in Chicago from 2010 to 2013.
 He coached the quarterbacks, wide receivers and running backs while helping lead his team to their first playoff appearance in the Chicago Catholic League since the program started in 2003.